MarcoDevOpsPolo/GottaDeployThemAll/README.md

 ## Cleanup

-Once you feel enough of playing, and you don't want to pay too much for the running instances, delete your cluster and all the resources using this command:
+Once you're done playing and don't want to pay too much for the running instances, delete your cluster and all associated resources using this command:

 ```bash
 eksctl delete cluster --name poke-api --region <your-region>